lin-shuang/voice-cloning-detection-deep4snet/README.md

 We will improve upon the Deep4SNet deep learning CNN model to counter the voice clones that have been camouflaged by the SiF-DeepVC method.

+# Demo
+If you want to test out our voice cloning detection, open the Demo.ipynb follow the instructions.

 # Motivation
 ### Impersonation